subash9860/newsApp/README.md

-# News like app
+# News app

-I have made a news app which contain news (post of jsonplaceholder api), theirs comment, user's profile.
+I have made a news app which contain news (post of jsonplaceholder api), comment, user's profile.

-User can read news, view comments and add comment in the new post too.
+User can read news, view and add comment in the new post.
 We can also see all the user of the news app and can also view their profile.

-Profile of user comatain user's info, post, albums, photo and todo list also.
+Profile of user comatain user's info, post, albums of photo and todo list also.

-Here, i have assume that user 1 form json api have been login and viewing his/her profile. so, User 1 can add delete, update of todo list of his only.

 ## Task done

 1. A screen to list all the posts.
-2. A post detail screen which have list of comments.
+2. A post detail screen which have list of comments and post new comment in the post.
 3. Show list of users
-4. Show the users posts, albums and photos.
+4. Show the users posts, albums of photos and TODO list whic can be create, update, delete.
-5. The posts, albums and todos should be either in Tabs or BottomNavigation.
+5. The posts, albums and todos should be either in Tabs.
 6. Implement add, delete, update of todos for user.

 ### Implemented